"If you want to stand out, think about what is in your application that isn't likely to be in anyone else's application," says one expert.

 See if you can contact a few first-year medical students—through Student National Medical Association, Latino Medical Student Association, Asian Pacific American Medical Student Association, Association of Native American Medical Students—and ask them to share their essays with you.
 That will at least give you an idea of what successful applicants wrote in the last year.

 If you have extensive medical experience, one caution is to make sure you frame it in a way that doesn't seem pretentious.
 That is, showcase the insight and analysis of your experience in a humble way.
-If you state just knowledge of things in an "I"-centered way, it can seem arrogant and offensive to a committee-"I've been in medicine for ten years and I know more than you" type thing.
-Share your insights and analysis of your experiences, don't just state that you have it.
+If you state just knowledge of things in an I-centered way, it can seem arrogant and offensive to a committee.
+For example, it can come across as a "I've been in medicine for ten years and I know more than you." type thing.
+Share your insights and analysis of your experiences-- don't just state that you have it.